 Highlights: Tamar Valley / Brady Lookout / Launceston / Cataract Gorge / St Helens

-Your 2 weeks in Tasmania begin when the Spirit of Tasmania arrives in Devonport.
+This 2 week Tasmania itinerary begins when the Spirit of Tasmania arrives in Devonport.
 On a night crossing, you’ll arrive early in the morning.
 Take the scenic route to Launceston through the lovely Tamar Valley, one of Tasmania’s major wine-growing regions.
-Around Tamar, there are many vineyards with open cellar doors so you can stop wherever you like for wine tasting and enjoy magical views across the Valley from Brady Lookout.
+Around Tamar are many vineyards with open cellar doors so you can stop wherever you like for wine tasting and enjoy magical views across the Valley from Brady Lookout.

-When you arrive in Launceston, head to Cataract Gorge for bushwalking and some impressive scenery.
-There’s a chair lift across the gorge, a pretty picnic area with a pool, a walking track to a suspension bridge over the South Esk River, and a couple of lovely lookout points.
-On the other side of the gorge, there’s a restaurant with resident peacocks.
+When you arrive in Launceston, head to Cataract Gorge for bushwalking and some stunning scenery.
+There’s a chair lift across the impressive gorge, a pretty picnic area with a pool, a walking track to a suspension bridge over the South Esk River, and a couple of lovely lookout points.
+On the other side of Cataract Gorge, there’s a restaurant with resident peacocks.
 I spent an hour or 2 here before heading onwards to St. Helens on the east coast.